 Database containing contact details for copyright holders whose works are held in UK or US libraries and archives.

-The MCPS collects and distributes royalties generated from the recording of music.
+The PRS and MCPS collect and distribute royalties generated from the recording of music.
 This income is distributed to their members - writers and publishers of music.

 Worldwide band name registry, with on-line searchable database.